 Skip to content

-Here is an example docker-compose.yml file for a barebones installation of BlackLab and BlackLab Frontend.
+Here is an example docker-compose.yml file for a simple installation of BlackLab and BlackLab Frontend that will let you explore the application.

 1. Create the docker-compose.yml file